Signs and Symptoms Of Dog Bloat or GDV

 - I don’t let them drink a ton of water an hour before and after eating.

-- Leroy likes to go outside and roll around after he eats and I try to discourage this even though its never been proven to cause a dog to bloat.
+- Leroy likes to go outside and roll around after he eats and I try to discourage this even though it’s never been proven to cause a dog’s stomach to twist.

 - I know their bodies and I know them.
 Leroy has IBD which studies say increases his risk of GDV.

 - I feed from a semi-elevated feeder.
 This is one of those things that studies have gone back and forth with over the years.
 Years ago studies suggested that feeding from an elevated feeder could help prevent bloat but recent studies suggest the opposite.
 I’ve always fed my Newfoundlands from elevated feeders without issues but that doesn’t mean I’m preventing bloat.